goranefbl/wpgens-wordpress-react-admin-panel/README.md

 Thats it.

 _Note:_ When ziping plugin files, you do not need a backend folder, just index.js file that was built inside the assets/js folder.

+## Improvements

+When you have multiple settings for a WordPress plugin, it's generally better to store them as a single array within a single option value rather than creating individual options for each setting.
+Currently this plugin is creating single option for each value, which was fine for my small plugin, but for bigger plugins you do not want to do that.
+I will add this change in the next update, it should be pretty straightforward thing to do.

 ## License